Grenada Seasoning

 Culinary Uses

-Tropical with notes of citrus allows the flavor of a C. chinense (like habanero) to shine in a salsa that can be appreciated by those that are more heat adverse.
-As a personal aside: Our 3 year old eats the peppers (outside, not the core!) as a sweet snack.
-This is a kid that does not eat pepperoni on pizza because it is too spicy!
+As a personal aside: Our 3-year-old eats the peppers as a sweet snack.
+Outside only, not the core!
+This is a kid who does not eat pepperoni on pizza because it is too spicy.

 Growing Requirements